Child Trust Funds - Transfer & Reconciliation

 There are also records at the Official Solicitors / Accountants of Court which do not find a match with Local Authorities.
 If the child status is set to ‘in care’ we request confirmation from the Local Authority concerned - once that is given, we ask them to include that young person in their records in future.

 This transfer and reconciliation process is therefore complex and detailed, and it will inevitably take several months to achieve.
 However we are working closely with all parties to achieve a successful outcome, and keeping the Department for Education informed of progress at all stages.
-As at year end 2017 records for Stage 2 of the process shown above have been received from nearly two-thirds of Local Authorities, and we will publish a full status report as at our financial year-end, 31st March 2018.
+As at year end 2017 records for Stage 2 of the process shown above have been received from nearly two-thirds of Local Authorities.
+Please click here for a current full status report of the reconciliation process.